EnvGen/POGENOM/docs/source/Usage.rst

 "min_coverage": 10,
   Minimum genome coverage per sample per genome (higher than, not included), integer.
-  When dataset: "prefilt", a min_coverage value lower than 10 will select all samples, and the prefilter will be obsolete.
+  When "mode": "prefilt", a min_coverage value lower than 10 will select all samples, and the prefilter will be obsolete.

 "min_breadth": 40,
   Minimum genome breadth per sample per genome.
 Integer.